dhpradoesilva/dhpradoesilva/README.md

 - 👋 Hi, I’m @dhpradoesilva
-- 👀 I’m interested in science
+- 👀 I’m interested in engineering
 - 🌱 I’m currently learning control and auto engineering
 - 📫 How to reach me on my email dhsilva.prado@gmail.com